Rendezvous (Buck-Tick song)

-"Rendezvous" is the twenty-fifth single by the Japanese rock band Buck-Tick, released on June 6, 2007.
+"Rendezvous" (RENDEZVOUS～ランデヴー～) is the twenty-fifth single by the Japanese rock band Buck-Tick, released on June 6, 2007.
 The title track deviates from the band's usual darker themes, both the beat and lyrics are lighthearted and upbeat.
 The second track is an updated version of My Eyes and Your Eyes, originally featured on the 1987 album Sexual XXXXX!.
 It placed 9th on Oricon's weekly chart.